ACUTE TRIALS:

 Saturn Recruitment Video

-Coordinator – MaryLiz
+Coordinator – Ashlynn

 SLEEPSMART: The primary goals of this study are to determine whether treatment of OSA with positive airway pressure starting shortly after acute ischemic stroke or high risk TIA (1) reduces recurrent stroke, acute coronary syndrome, and all-cause mortality 6 months after the event, and (2) improves stroke outcomes at 3 months in patients who